koraykoska/rocksdb.swift/README.md

 import Web3
 ```

+## Usage

+For now, check out the tests for examples on how to use this wrapper.
+Contributions to add more examples are happily welcome.

 ## Versioning

 Major and Minor Version numbers are kept in sync with the upstream rocksdb library.
 Patch version varies.